GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 The short version is that the browser runs all the pieces of code in sort of an infinite loop, by taking them from the queue one by one.
 When some event is triggered, the browser queues the corresponding handler, and on the next loop iteration it's taken out from the queue and executed.
-This mechanism allows to simulate concurrency and run lots of parallel operations while still using a single thread.
+This mechanism allows simulating concurrency and running lots of parallel operations while using only a single thread.

 The important thing to remember about this mechanism is that, while your custom JavaScript (or